EvictionLab/eviction-lab-website/content/weekly-reports/richmond-va.md

 # Changes in eviction filings

 Eviction filings in Richmond were near average in January and February of this year.<sup>1</sup> Filings began to fall in March following the suspension of eviction proceedings.
 Eviction filings in April were well below average.
-In 2016, more than 1,500 evictions were filed in Richmond.
+In April 2016, more than 1,500 evictions were filed in Richmond.
 This year, only 165 were filed.
 This pattern of reduced filings has held through May.

 1. Average eviction filings taken from Eviction Lab data for 2016
 2. Filing data for 2020 collected by [January Advisors](https://www.januaryadvisors.com/)